VioletViolaVi/futureproof_unit_testing/README.md

   - `npm run test`: to run tests in terminal

-- to add more detail for test results add `--verbose`
+- To add more detail for test results add `--verbose`
 - `"test": "jest --verbose"`:
 - Other ways:

   - `"jest":{"verbose": true}`
   - `const config = {verbose: true}; module.exports = config;`
   - this is the most ideal way as it maintains separation of concerns

+- `Powershell npm run coverage`: to run coverage

 - `"coverage": "jest --coverage"`: how much of our code is being tested
   - needs to put in `.gitignore`